Psychiatric Medication Referral

 Your therapist can advise you and interface with your physician on these tests, but different physicians may have different styles when it comes to doing lab testing and how often to do it.
 To some degree you may need to take initiative with your Japanese physician in asking for the tests as the medical culture in Japan may not automatically require them.
 With patience, persistence, and the interface your therapist can provide you, it is possible to work with the system and receive good medical care in Japan, even if it is not exactly as you expect when in your home country.

-Drinking Alcohol.
-Mixing any psychiatric medication with alcohol may cause dizziness, imbalance, severe sedation, confusion, etc., and should be avoided.
-If you take medications to treat alcohol abuse (i.e., disulfiram; brand name Nocbin in Japan, Antabuse in other countries), be sure to avoid any kind of alcohol including cold syrups, tonics, mouthwashes, alcohol containing perfume and after-shave lotions, alcohol hand sanitizer sprays, etc., and consult with your physician if you are prescribed antidepressants or stimulants along with these medications.
-Even moderate amounts of drinking alcohol can make depression or anxiety worse due to direct effects or from the rebound agitation of the nervous system when coming off drinking (this is what causes a "hangover"), and is a common cause of persons with depression failing to respond to anti-depressant treatment or psychotherapy.
+Drinking.
+Mixing any psychiatric medication with drinking may cause dizziness, imbalance, severe sedation, confusion, etc., and should be avoided.
+If you take medications for drinking (i.e., disulfiram; brand name Nocbin in Japan, Antabuse in other countries), be sure to avoid cold syrups, tonics, mouthwashes, perfume and after-shave lotions, hand sanitizer sprays, etc., and consult with your physician if you are prescribed antidepressants or stimulants along with these medications.
+Even moderate amounts of drinking can make depression or anxiety worse due to direct effects or from the rebound agitation of the nervous system when coming off drinking (this is what causes a "hangover"), and ongoing drinking is a common cause of persons with depression failing to respond to anti-depressant treatment or psychotherapy.
+If you are a heavy drinker, you also need to be careful not to stop suddenly because you may have withdrawal symptoms.

 Driving Impairment.
 Psychiatric medications are not an absolute contraindication to driving, bicycling, or using dangerous machinery, however, these activities may be adversely affected.
 Especially, minor tranquilizers, also called benzodiazepines (usually the scientific name ends in -pam) such as clonazepam (brand name Rivotril in Japan) or alprazolam (brand name Solanax in Japan), and the smoking cessation product Champix (also called Chantix) are known to adversely effect driving.
+Mistakenly taking sleeping medications and driving is also very dangerous.
 You need to carefully evaluate your ability to drive or use machinery (including using cutting knives), and discuss your concerns carefully with your physician.
 It is probably better to avoid driving a vehicle or using machinery if you sense that your driving ability has been adversely affected.
 If you are in doubt, your local motor vehicle licensing center in Japan can evaluate your driving ability for you.

 Drug Rash.
-In rare cases, a drug rash may be seen along both arms, thighs, and torso in the first few weeks after starting a new medication.
+In rare cases, a drug rash may be seen along both arms, thighs, and torso in the first few weeks after starting a new medication (i.e., lamictal, generic name lamotrigine, is a drug to be careful with).
 There may be an associated low-grade fever.
 You should contact your therapist and physician if you have a rash, probably stop the offending drug, and have a blood test to check blood cell counts, liver function, and other parameters as soon as possible.

 Falling Risk.
 On rare occasion, psychiatric medication may make persons dizzy on standing or unsteady.
 This is particularly problematic with elderly persons who can break their hip on falling, but persons of any age should be aware of this and to consult with their physician if there is a concern.
 Especially for elderly persons, it may be helpful to make one's home "fall-proof".
 If you take a sleeping pill, it is best to go to bed soon after the dose.